Walter and Michelle Stys Neuroscience Institute

 When endoscopic surgery isn’t an option, open surgery is performed to remove some of the skull, reshape it and replace it with plates and screws that dissolve over time.
 Since this surgery reshapes the skull, there’s no need for a helmet afterward.

-After surgery, your child is cared for in a specialized pediatric intensive care unit staffed by a team trained in children’s neurological conditions.
+After surgery, your child is cared for in a specialized pediatric intensive care unit staffed by a team specially trained in children’s neurological conditions.

 Wolfson Children's is a national leader in both minimally invasive and highly complex neurological surgeries.
 Our state-of-the-art operating rooms are specially equipped to bring MRI to the patient during surgery.
 Surgeons can use the sophisticated imaging equipment during procedures to precisely guide and verify intricate repairs, all leading to better outcomes.

 - Physicians, Registered Nurse Advanced Practitioners, Registered Nurses and Certified Physician Assistants participate in ongoing training and education as part of quality improvement systems.

 - Our programs have ongoing clinic and hospital care improvement protocols.

 - We engage parents and caregivers for better understanding of their child’s condition.
 Our Neurosurgery and Maxillo-Facial Pediatric Craniofacial Fellowship Program helps train the next generation of craniofacial experts.

 We embrace emerging technologies and diagnostic systems to provide state-of-the-art care, and we continuously study patient outcomes to determine the success of new technologies, which improves care.